NVIDIA/MinkowskiEngine/README.md

 # Installation

 You can install the MinkowskiEngine without sudo using anaconda.
+Using anaconda is highly recommended.

 ## Anaconda